Luos-io/Documentation/src/_pages/modules/modules_list/controlled-motor.md

 The default values `[0, 0, 0]` won’t have any effect on the motor, and must be changed if you plan to use any position or speed control mode.
 To setup your PID please refer to the example at the end of this page.

-<blockquote class="warning"><strong>Warning:</strong> PID for position and speed must be set in your code as an initialization before starting to use your module with position or speed control.</blockquote><br />
+> **Warning:** PID for position and speed must be set in your code as an initialization before starting to use your module with position or speed control.

 Now that everything is configured, you can enable the control modes you want to use.
 You can use position and speed mode simultaneously.
 Power mode is only usable alone.
 The controlled motor is now ready to use, you can disable compliance to start moving the motor.